-First-year students may choose to take one of four Learning and Living seminars offered this Fall semester and described below.
-More details about each seminar can be found on Wesmaps, Wesleyan's on-line course catalog.
+First-year students may choose to take one of three Learning and Living seminars offered this Fall semester and described below.
+More details about each seminar can be found on WesMaps, Wesleyan's on-line course catalog.

 From Jerusalem to Ground Zero: Muslim, Jewish, Christian, Sioux, and Hindu Notions of Sacredness

 Many Jews, Christians, and Muslims view Jerusalem as a "sacred" place.
 But what does this mean?
 How does a place -or an object or person- become sacred, holy, revered?
 Is Ground Zero sacred?
 If so, how do we compare the destruction of an office building that makes part of Manhattan sacred and Native American efforts to protect venerated sites from "development" that they describe as "desecration"?
 When does a stone sculpture become an embodiment of a Hindu deity?

 Using examples such as Jewish, Christian, and Muslim views of Jerusalem, Lakota Sioux recognition of revered places and wicasa wakan (medicine men), and Hindu engagements with divine images, this seminar will explore these questions through readings and site visits to a temple, mosque, and church.